hongyaok/MyAI-Webapp/README.md

 - HTML, CSS, JavaScript (Front-end)
 - OpenAI Whisper (For transcription)

-## Future plans
+# Future plans

 When I have time, I might include in other AI tools.
+Such as Image to Text, Text to speech etc..

-## Installation
+# Installation

 1. Clone the repository: